CSC207-2023F-UofT/grade-api/apiDocuments/getGrade.md

 # Get a grade

-Get a grade of a course.
+Get the grade of a specified course.

-** TODO: make `course` optional.
-If course is not specified, all grades should be returned.

 **URL** : `/grade`